brunogrbavac/MarvelHeroes/README.md

 # Marvel Heroes

-This is a React.js web app made for browsing your favorite Marvel heroes.
+This is a React.js web app made for browsing your favourite Marvel heroes.

 ## About